 The Run requires around 400 volunteers to marshal the 60-mile route from London to Brighton.
-Many marshals are MSA registered and are members of various motoring clubs and organisations, but we gladly consider applications from other interested parties.
+Many marshals are Motorsport UK registered and are members of various motoring clubs and organisations, but we gladly consider applications from other interested parties.

 Without the support of the volunteer marshals the event simply would not be possible.
 The Royal Automobile Club, partners and event organisers extend a grateful thanks to all those who volunteer their services.
 There are nine areas along the route that require marshal assistance: Hyde Park, Croydon, Coulsdon, Redhill, Crawley, Hammer Hill, Cuckfield, Burgess Hill, Clayton Hill, and Madeira Drive.

 Registration for supporting the 2024 event will open shortly.

 Ben is an enthusiastic historic racer and rallyist.
 He has competed as far afield as Macau and will be participating in next year’s Peking to Paris rally.
 He has lost count of the number of VCRs that he has completed and forgotten about the ones when he broke down!
 He is also a keen motorcyclist and enjoys long distance tours and, in 2018, rode from Northern Chile to Tierra del Fuego.

 Ben has an eclectic collection of old cars that range from his Jaguar C-type to a Series One Land Rover that he has just rebuilt from a box of bits - Meccano for grown-ups!

 Michael Edwards, Veteran Car Club of Great Britain Representative